DuPage County Tourist and Visitor Visa Attorneys

 Foreign nationals who want to come to the United States as tourists or visitors may apply for a B2 non-immigrant (visitor) visa.
 Tourist and visitor visas are temporary visas that are granted for a specific purpose and valid for a specified length of time.
 To be approved for a B2 visa, you must meet certain requirements and convince a U.S. consular that you are qualified.
 To find out if a B2 visa is a good option for you or a family member, it is best to speak with a skilled immigration attorney.

-Mevorah Law Offices LLC has several decades of combined experience helping foreign nationals become approved for tourist and visitor visas for temporary stays in Chicago, Northern Illinois, and throughout the U.S. Our award-winning attorneys frequently represent clients before USCIS and ICE for all types of immigration matters, and we have a strong track record of success dealing with these agencies.
+Mevorah & Giglio Law Offices has several decades of combined experience helping foreign nationals become approved for tourist and visitor visas for temporary stays in Chicago, Northern Illinois, and throughout the U.S. Our award-winning attorneys frequently represent clients before USCIS and ICE for all types of immigration matters, and we have a strong track record of success dealing with these agencies.
 We are highly acclaimed not only for our experience and skill but also for our client-centered approach.
 We understand the confusion and frustration involved in dealing with large and bureaucratic government agencies and put our experience to work to provide a strong voice for each client we serve.